Quarks, Quotients, Quasars and Quetzals

 And Jonas Quinn........

-He's since been joined by Lord Apophis (Peter Williams) and Master Bra'Tac (Tony Amendola).
+A short time later he was joined by Lord Apophis (Peter Williams) and Master Bra'Tac (Tony Amendola).

 Quetzal is a name derived from the Aztec meaning "beautiful".
 These birds were sacred to the Mayans,